 Since 6 April 2013 employers have been reporting PAYE information to HM Revenue & Customs (HMRC) in real time.
 You may see this referred to as Real Time Information - or RTI.

-This means you must set up payroll records for the new tax year using payroll software.
+This means you must set up payroll records for the new tax year using payroll software, some of which is free.
 If you are a small employer you can use HMRC's Basic PAYE Tools, which is designed for employers with nine or fewer employees, to report payroll in real time.

-You can't use a manual payroll system, because you need to report your payroll information to HMRC electronically.
+If you use a manual payroll system, you will need to transfer this information on to payroll software to enable you to report your payroll information to HMRC electronically.

 You need to keep these records up-to-date with any changes to tax codes, Income Tax and National Insurance contributions (NICs) rates.